jordanwoodroffe/Connexion-app/README.md

 2. **Start the development server**: npm run dev

+## Routes

+- /users: A list of all users with navigation to their respective protected pages.
+- /protectedroute: The protected route only accessible with the CanViewProtectedRoute permission.

 ## Design Choices

 - React: Chosen for its component-based architecture and ease of use.